Muhammad Ali vs. Chuck Wepner

 Muhammad Ali vs. Chuck Wepner was a professional boxing match contested on March 24, 1975, for the undisputed heavyweight championship.

-Ali won the fight after he knocked out Wepner in the fifteenth round.
-The fight is notable for being among the four fights in which Ali was officially knocked down in the ring, and for inspiring the 1976 film Rocky.
+Ali won the bout by knocking out Wepner in the fifteenth round.
+The fight is known for being among the four fights in which Ali was officially knocked down, and for inspiring the 1976 film Rocky.

 Background

 Wepner was 36 years old at this time, and after winning eight straight fights (including a win over former WBA heavyweight champion Ernie Terrell), had risen to number 8 in the heavyweight ranks.
 He had earned the moniker "The Bayonne Bleeder" because he would readily get cut during boxing fights, and because he was from Bayonne, New Jersey.
 Prior to the Ali fight, Wepner had fought with Sonny Liston in Liston's final boxing match; after the bout Wepner had required 120 stitches.

 This was Ali's first boxing bout after reclaiming the heavyweight championship from George Foreman in The Rumble in the Jungle.
 The fighting odds were 10:1 in favor of Ali, and thus was seen as an easy win for Ali who did minimal training for it.
 Asked why he had not trained harder for this fight, Ali had commented:

 "An old man was once asked by a young man, 'How is it that you look so good and stay in such fine condition at your advanced age?'
 The old man replied, 'It is the preserved energy of my youth which is now maintaining my life.'
 That is why my career spanned twenty years.
 I didn't burn myself out training for guys like Al Lewis, Jürgen Blin, and Chuck Wepner".